aaltepet/asciiquarium-osx-screensaver/README.md

 # Asciiquarium macOS Screensaver

-A native macOS screensaver and application that brings the beloved asciiquarium terminal application to your screen saver and desktop.
+A native macOS screensaver and application that brings the charming and beloved asciiquarium terminal application to your screen saver and desktop.

 ## Overview